 Our highly skilled staff are able to adopt and put into practice a range of teaching strategies, which include individual, group and whole class methods of teaching.
 The school is fortunate enough to be exceptionally well resourced and it is a combination of these things that support us in meeting the needs of each child in every way possible.

-To find out more about the Belmont Curriculum, please click on one of the page links below.
+To find out more about what is taught at Belmont School, please click on the page links below.
 If you would like any further information, please contact the school office.

 SENCo: Mr J Allsopp